MODFLOW-USGS/executables/DEVELOPER.md

 # Developers

-This document provides guidance for developers to use this repository to release USGS executables.
+This document provides guidance for using this repository to release USGS executables.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->